vercel/next.js/docs/basic-features/data-fetching.md

 - Any requests to the page after the initial request and before 10 seconds are also cached and instantaneous.
 - After the 10-second window, the next request will still show the cached (stale) page
 - Next.js triggers a regeneration of the page in the background.
 - Once the page has been successfully generated, Next.js will invalidate the cache and show the updated product page.
-If the background regeneration fails, the old page will stay unaltered.
+If the background regeneration fails, the old page remains unaltered.

 When a request is made to a path that hasn’t been generated, Next.js will server-render the page on the first request.
 Future requests will serve the static file from the cache.